Skip to main content

-YuJa is SSU's current solution for instructional video.
-Faculty can use YuJa to prerecord instructional videos, insert multiple-choice quizzes into videos, caption videos for accessibility, and receive video-format assignments from their students.
+Panopto is SSU's current solution for instructional video.
+Faculty can use Panopto to prerecord instructional videos, store and share existing videos with students, caption videos for accessibility, and receive video-format assignments from their students.

 Best Practices

 • Whenever possible, instructional videos should be 10 minutes in length or shorter and should have an activity at the end that applies the video's content.
 Research has shown that students' attention in a passive learning situation, such as watching a video, tends to drop off significantly after that time.
 Also, novices need time to process new information before they can remember it.
-By making your videos short and requiring students to apply their understanding of the content afterwards, you are likely increasing the amount of your content that they remember over the long term.
-Additionally, if you make a mistake while recording a shorter video, you have less work to do to correct or replace it than if it were a longer video.
+By making your videos short and requiring students to apply their understanding of the content afterward, you are likely to increase the amount of your content that they remember over the long term.
+Additionally, if you make a mistake while recording a shorter video, you have less work to do to correct or replace it than you would for a longer video.
 So recording shorter videos saves you time and effort, too.

 • Accurate captions are essential for students with hearing disabilities, but they also help many other students, including students with learning disabilities like ADHD, working students, and any student who doesn't have a quiet study space in which to listen to instructional content.
-Unfortunately, while YuJa has a very good auto-captioning function, computer generated captions are still not accurate enough to meet California's standard for accessible captions.
-So if you plan to share a video with your students, take the time to review its captions afterwards to correct word choice and punctuation.
+Unfortunately, while Panopto has a very good auto-captioning function, computer-generated captions are still not accurate enough to meet California's standard for accessible captions.
+So if you plan to share a video with your students, take the time to review its captions afterward to correct word choice and punctuation.
 This doesn't just help you comply with the law; it creates a better learning opportunity for many of your students.

-• Once or twice per year, take a few minutes to review your YuJa video collection to download copies of videos that you want to keep for long-term archival purposes and delete videos that you no longer need.
-Our YuJa storage capacity is large but not unlimited, so we both have automatic video archiving policies and storage quotas that we ask users to maintain.
-By curating your video collection regularly, you will reduce your risk of losing important videos and help other faculty by leaving more space available for them and their students
+• Once or twice per year, take a few minutes to review your Panopto video collection to download copies of videos that you want to keep for long-term archival purposes and delete videos that you no longer need.
+Our Panopto storage capacity is large but not unlimited, and video that doesn't get viewed for an extended period of time will get archived and eventually deleted.
+By curating your video collection regularly, you will reduce the risk of losing important videos.

 Resources